timoyan/nextjs_fastify_boilerplate/README.md

 -   Platform routing instead of file system routing, it only works with custom server.
 -   Use emotion as css-in-js framework, it support both client and server side.
 -   Basic setup of Prometheus metrics.
+-   Add RTL support.

 ## How to run it

 Execute `yarn ci` to install packages and make lerna scoped packages work.

 ### Local environment

 If you want to have SSL in local, please generate certification by yourself and put cert.pem and key.pem in folder `src/packages/server/certs`. <br/>
 You can refer and change the code here https://github.com/timoyan/nextjs_fastify_boilerplate/blob/master/src/packages/server/index.ts#L19

 #### APP